vidorc/PyTorch-for-Deep-Learning-A-Comprehensive-Study-Guide/README.md

 torchinfo

 Installation and Setup
-To use this repository, clone it to your local machine:
+To use this repository, clone it to your local machine.
+It is highly recommended to work within a virtual environment.

+Clone the repository:

 git clone https://github.com/your-username/PyTorch-Learning-Journey.git
 cd PyTorch-Learning-Journey

-It is highly recommended to work within a virtual environment.
+Explore the Modules:
 Each topic is contained within a Jupyter Notebook or Python script, organized by module.

 📄 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for details..

 Usage
 To use this repository, clone it to your local machine: